 - Cook potatoes in water until soft enough to mash.
 Drain, mash and beat in milk, salt and pepper.
 Transfer to large bowl.

 - Melt the 8 tablespoons of butter in large skillet over medium heat.
-Add onions and celery; cook until soft, about 10 minutes or so.
+Add onions and celery; cook until soft, about 10 to 15 minutes or so.
 Add to potatoes, using slotted spoon.

 - Add the eggs, parsley, salt and pepper to potato mixture.
+Adjust with more milk, if needed, to get the consistency you like.
 Mix thoroughly; transfer to baking dish.

 - Bake in oven until hot, about 35 – 40 minutes.
 Cover with foil if top browns too much.
-I like my filling to get a browned crust along the edges and bottom of the pan, so I bake it a little longer, – up to an hour – just making sure it does not dry out.
+I like my filling to get a browned crust along the edges and bottom of the pan, so I bake it a little longer, just making sure it does not dry out.